 Why do we need to revisit painful times to find a better today?
 Is it truly necessary?

-Okay, I’m the first to openly admit my preferences for delivering psychological therapies such as counselling, psychotherapy, cognitive behavioural therapy (CBT) and Mindfulness training are via face-to-face collaboration from my practice, near Newmarket in Suffolk.
-(UK) Continue reading “Online Vs Face-to-Face Talking Therapy.” »
+Okay, I’m the first to openly admit my preferences for delivering psychological therapies such as counselling, psychotherapy, cognitive behavioural therapy (CBT) and mindfulness training are via face-to-face collaboration from my practice, near Newmarket in Suffolk, UK.
+However, over the past few years there is more of a demand for my services to be made available online.
+Continue reading “Online vs Face-to-Face Talking Therapy” »

 The psychological effects we may experience following our involvement in an unexpected event can vary for all of us.
 Our uniqueness extends to our ability to cope and manage with our own experiences as the individual injured – or who has suffered a significant medical emergency – or as a known loved one or witness.
 Continue reading “Managing the After-Effects of Trauma” »